skrey/yellow-extensions/templates/feed/README.md

 How do I install this?
 ----------------------
 1. Download and install [Yellow](https://github.com/markseu/yellowcms/).
-2. Create a new folder 'feed' in your content folder
+2. Download [feed.php](feed.php?raw=true), copy into your system/templates folder.
-3. Download [feed.php](feed.php?raw=true), copy into your system/templates folder.
+3. Create a new folder 'feed' in your content folder.
 4. Download [page.txt](page.txt?raw=true), copy into your content/feed folder.

 To uninstall delete the feed template and folder.